Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

 Notwithstanding the promising capabilities of LLMs, several studies exhibited their poor pedagogical properties~\cite{AI_Teacher_Test}.
 Among other flaws, most models often reveal the solution of the exercise to the students, even if prompted not to do so~\cite{mathdial}.
 Their inefficiency as learning tools has also been measured more directly: when comparing students who were asked to solve problems using GPT-generated hints or human-generated ones, the human-generated hints group achieved substantially and statistically significantly higher learning gains~\cite{learning_gains_hint_gpt}.

 These pedagogical limitations stem from a core problem: LLMs are not optimized for tutoring.
 At a fundamental level, autoregressive LLMs are transformer-based models trained to take a sequence of tokens as input and predict the most likely following one~\cite{what_is_LLM}.
-After this initial pre-training process, an \textit{alignment} step is necessary to turn these base models into useful assistants able to follow human instructions, like ChatGPT.
-The alignment is often performed by fine-tuning LLMs on human preferences~\cite{instruction_tuning}, mainly using a framework known as Reinforcement Learning with Human Feedback (RLHF)~\cite{RLHF}.
+After their initial pre-training, an \textit{alignment} step is necessary to turn base language models into useful assistants capable of following human instructions, like ChatGPT.
+The alignment is often performed by fine-tuning LLMs on human preferences~\cite{instruction_tuning}, mainly using a method known as Reinforcement Learning with Human Feedback (RLHF)~\cite{RLHF}.
 During this process, LLMs learn to comply with requests by optimizing user satisfaction.

 LLM assistants thus generate texts that optimize for human preferences.
-This is misaligned with the way a tutor should behave.
-Indeed, when a student asks for help, the goal of the tutor should not necessarily be to maximize the student's satisfaction, but rather their learning.
-For this, the tutor may have an intent (for example, asking back a question) different from what the student would like them to do (for example, being given the solution).
+This is misaligned with how a tutor should behave.
+Indeed, when a student asks for help, the tutor should not necessarily maximize the student's satisfaction, but rather their learning.
+For this, the tutor may have an intent (for example, asking back a question) different from what the student would like them to do (for example, giving them the solution).
 This mismatch is one of the core limitations of LLMs as tutors.

-\paragraph{\SECllmsfortutoring{}} Several works have attempted to address the lack of pedagogical properties of LLMs.
-The easiest and most direct approach to address this problem is to write an extensive prompt~\cite{Bridge,SPOCK,autotutor_llm}.
-However, enumerating all desired behaviors of a tutor in words is complex, especially for more nuanced pedagogical strategies.
+Several works have attempted to address the lack of pedagogical properties of LLMs.
+The easiest and most direct approach is to write an extensive prompt~\cite{Bridge,SPOCK,autotutor_llm}.
+However, enumerating all desired behaviors of a tutor in words is complex, especially for nuanced pedagogical strategies.